asarelcastellanos/chatsnap/README.md

 ## ChatSnap
 A Snapchat base built on React Native & Expo.

-This was the base that was used to by all the teams during the Snap Academies 2022.
+This was the base that was used by all the teams during the Snap Academies 2022.

 ## Acknowledgements